Updated July 2018

 At the same price point as the similar BOB Revolution Flex, the lightweight Urban Glide 2 is easy to run with and maneuvers well over both smooth and bumpier terrain.
 It also comes in a double version (Thule Urban Glide 2 Double Stroller) for $679.

-The Urban Glide 2 has a super sweet sling-style seat with a padded leg and foot rest.
+The Urban Glide 2 has a super sweet sling-style seat (try saying that 5 times fast!) with a padded leg and foot rest.
 You can operate the recline on this stroller with one hand, and it lays flat enough for little nappers to snooze comfortably.
 There are ventilated windows at the top of the seat that can be covered up in chilly weather.

 The seat has a padded 5-point harness with adjustable shoulder and crotch straps.
 Please note: the harness requires two hands to release, so it’s a bit trickier to take off than some others (but also harder for your kid to escape!).